 Summer has arrived, and camping season is in full swing, here in British Columbia.

-We love Vancouver and its beaches in the summer, but beyond the city, there is a vast and beautiful province to explore, which contains more gem locations to visit than time would allow in a regular human life.
+We love Vancouver and its beaches in the summer, but beyond the city, there is a vast and beautiful province to explore, which contains more gem locations to visit than time would allow in regular human life.

 Where should you go?
 What should you do?
-With so many destinations to chose from, our staff at DROPLET narrowed down for you our top 5 favorite places to explore and camp this summer in British Columbia.
+With so many destinations to choose from, our staff at DROPLET narrowed down for you our top 5 favorite places to explore and camp this summer in British Columbia.

-If the thought of fresh local fruits, ciders, wines and warm weather taunts you, head over to Osoyoos.
-In fact, our very first DROPLET campground is secured at proximity of Osoyoos!
+If the thought of fresh local fruits, ciders, wines, and warm weather taunts you, head over to Osoyoos.
+In fact, our very first DROPLET campground is secured at the proximity of Osoyoos!
 The lots haven’t been built yet, our production of teardrop trailers has taken all our team hands to make us succeed at our building mission during this summer of operations